Convertain/laravel-package-template/README.md

 - `composer analyse` — run PHPStan.
 - `composer lint` — run Pint.

+## Laravel Boost + Testbench

+- If you use Laravel Boost in VS Code, the MCP configuration may default to running the server via `php artisan boost:mcp`.
+For packages running under Orchestra Testbench, you may need to change this to use Testbench instead:
+   - From: `php artisan boost:mcp`
+   - To: `vendor/bin/testbench boost:mcp`

+- The installer attempts to update `.vscode/mcp.json` automatically for the common schemas.
+If the file does not exist (non–VS Code editors) or uses a different schema, adjust it manually as shown above.

 ## License

 The MIT License (MIT).
 See [LICENSE.md](LICENSE.md) for details.